cal-data-eng/sp25/assignments/final-project.md

   * Tasks and Analysis \[45/60 points\]
 * Final Peer Assessment Form \[5 points\]

-A reasonable report would follow the provided scaffold in the template repository.
+A reasonable report would follow the provided scaffold in the template repository (TBA).

 ## Grading penalties if you drop midway